voyagermesh/voyager/README.md

 # voyager
 voyager provides controller for [Ingress](#ingress) and [Certificates](#certificate) for Kubernetes developed by [AppsCode](https://appscode.com).

-#### Ingress
+### Ingress
 In here we call it ExtendedIngress.
-An extended plugin of Kubernetes [Ingress](https://kubernetes.io/docs/user-guide/ingress/) by AppsCode, to support both L7 and L4 load balancing via a single ingress.
+An extended plugin of Kubernetes [Ingress](https://kubernetes.io/docs/user-guide/ingress/) by AppsCode, to support both L7 and L4 loadbalancing via a single ingress.
 This is built on top of the HAProxy, to support high availability, sticky sessions, name and path-based virtual hosting.
 This also support configurable application ports with all the features available in Kubernetes [Ingress](https://kubernetes.io/docs/user-guide/ingress/).